and thoughts…

 At worst, this sounds like a horrific way to treat an animal.
 At best, it seems utterly ridiculous.

 I will tell you this: I’ve learned enough over the years to know that there’s a great deal I don’t know.
-I have a pretty good understanding of the “way it all works”—enough of an understanding to know that there’s so much I don’t understand—and I have the sense to know that, just because something makes no sense to me, it doesn’t mean that it makes no sense.
+I think that I have a pretty good understanding of the “way it all works”—enough of an understanding to know that there’s so much I don’t understand—and I have the sense to know that, just because something makes no sense to me, it doesn’t mean that it makes no sense.
 It just means that it’s beyond me at this time.
+And, side note…King Solomon, the wisest person who ever lived, is said to have claimed that this is the only mitzvah he didn’t understand.

 The reasonings behind many of the mitzvot are patently obvious—don’t steal, don’t murder, don’t have sex with your grandchildren … They barely merit discussion.
 Even atheists are on board with them.
 These form the basic structure of a society.
 Without tacit agreement by the whole community, society would crumble pretty quickly.